Glossolepis leggetti

 Glossolepis leggetti, also known as Leggett's rainbowfish, is a species of rainbowfish in the subfamily Melanotaeniinae.
 It is only found in the Wapoga River system of northern Irian Jaya, Indonesia.

 Description

 Glossolepis leggetti can reach a standard length of 9.3 cm.

 Etymology

 This species is named in honour of Australian aquarist-naturalist Ray Leggett (b.
-1936), because of his contributions to further the knowledge of freshwater fishes in the New Guinea-Australia region.
+1936), in recognition of his contributions to further the knowledge of freshwater fishes in the New Guinea-Australia region.